Skip to main content

 Should I tip the same for touch-ups?

-For complimentary touch-ups within the normal healing period, a tip isn’t required but is appreciated.
-For touch-ups due to aftercare mistakes, standard tipping applies.
+For complimentary touch-ups within the normal healing period, a tip isn’t expected but is appreciated.
+For paid touch-ups or significant rework, standard tipping applies.

-Do I tip differently for color vs. black and gray?
+Do I tip differently for colour vs. black and grey?

-Tip based on time, effort, and quality rather than color choice.
+Tip based on time, complexity, and quality rather than colour choice.
+Colour work often takes longer, which is already reflected in the session fee.